-When the system is armed, the PGM output will activate at the beginning of the exit delay.
+When the system is armed, the PGM output will activate.
 The output deactivates when the system is disarmed.

 [06] Ready To Arm

 The PGM will be active as long as the system is ready to arm and all non-force armable zones on the system are restored.
 Once an access code is entered to arm the system and the exit delay begins, the PGM output is deactivated.